ZeissS/velrok.github.io/source/_posts/2013-07-04-clojure-lesson-learned.markdown

 One of my main motivations to try clojure was to utilize its [STM: Software Transactional Memory](http://en.wikipedia.org/wiki/Transactional_memory) which enables you to use agents and atoms and a lot of concurrent goodness.
-So I assumed having to thing in concurrent terms would be the big thing.
+So I assumed having to think in concurrent terms would be the big obsticle.

 ### Immutable data structures rock!

 It turns out that the biggest brain wracker during the first 2 weeks where immutable data structures!
-This things make you thing the other way around.
-You end up writing recepies on how to create a new thing by applying a function to each element of a input thing.
+This things force you to think the other way around.
+You end up writing recepies on how to create a new thing by applying a function to each element of a input instead of writting recepies on how to change something in place.

 Lets assum we want to implement the [game of live](http://en.wikipedia.org/wiki/Conway's_Game_of_Life).